JanPretorius98/20713479-FMX-Prac/README.md

 ---
 ##  Installation

-The project makes use of the following packages, which can be loaded with the external script `libraries.R` (see UTILITIES below):
+The project makes use of the following packages, which can be loaded (save for `rugarch` & `rmgarch `with the external script `libraries.R` (see UTILITIES below):

 - `dplyr`
 - `ggplot2`